Hprairie/finetune-clip/README.md

     --log-every-n-steps 100
 ```

+Additional Scripts can be found in `scripts/`, I will try to make slurm and sh pairs for every script so that it can easily be run on tacc.

 ## Adding New Finetuning Methods
 Go to `finetune.configure_finetune` in order to add a new method to finetune clip models.
 Currently the following
 methods are supported.